-NMEA 2000 is a plug-and-play communications standard used for connecting marine sensors and display units within ships and boats.
+NMEA2000 is a plug-and-play communications standard used for connecting different kind of marine gauges, sensors and display units within ships and boats.
+It allow devices made by different manufacturers to communicate with each other.

 Communication runs at 250 kilobits-per-second and allows any sensor to talk to any display unit or other device compatible with NMEA 2000 protocols.